 Don’t get me wrong.
 I am not an anarchist or troglodyte.
 I welcome technology and the fruits it has given us in areas as diverse as space exploration and immunology.
 And I certainly don’t rail against vaccines.
 But to believe that AI will give workers more time to do things like write symphonies or square the circle is naive.
 It is more likely that we will work more, stress more, and medicate more.
 Why do I say that?
 Because it is happening already.

-I don’t look forward to a future filled with video games, legalized drugs, and other forms of entertainment like professional sports, which may become more violent in order to relieve the stress of overwork (or no work), especially when this leads to socio-economic classes drifting farther and farther apart.
+I’m not looking forward to a future of video games, legalized drugs, and other forms of entertainment like professional sports, which may become more violent to relieve the stress of overwork (or no work), especially when this leads to socio-economic classes drifting farther and farther apart.
 But we’re headed in that direction slowly, surely, inexorably.